vendia/blog/pages/product-diy-vs-vendia.md

           **Easy connection for partners**

           Connecting to a secure Vendia Share application is as simple as scanning a QR code.
-Invite partners to a Vendia partner network with a click from an email, or a scan from a phone.
+Invite partners with a click from an email, or a scan from a phone.
         wrapTheColumnInACard: false
       - text: >-
           <img